nuitrcs/regex_workshop/part1.md

 ## Concept 3: Repetition

 We don't want to have to type a bunch of `.....` to match multiple characters.
 So how do we match more than one character at once?
 We can use quantifiers.
 Quantifiers apply to the part of the regular expression immediately before them.
-Until we learn about groups in [Part 2](part2.html), this means that quantifiers apply only to the character immediately before them.
+So far, this means the single character immediately before the quantifier, but we'll soon learn about other components of regular expressions.

 Quantifiers: